 If you’re looking for a show that will fill you in on the technical aspects of van life without getting too heavy, then this should be right up your street.

 Best for: Vegan recipes/lifestyle, traveling

-This channel has a whopping 794 thousand subscribers, and with the adorable Canadian couple Eamon and Bec hosting the show, it’s easy to see why.
+This YouTube channel has a whopping 794 thousand subscribers, and with the adorable Canadian van life couple Eamon and Bec hosting the show, it’s easy to see why.

 The couple has worked their way through an impressive list of countries in their self-converted Sprinter, including Mexico, Morocco, Spain, Iceland, and waaaay more, so you can pick up handy tips for traveling in all kinds of climates.

-Aside from the food, they also give tips covering a range of other topics, from how to take Instagram photos, to where to park your van safely, to how to survive van life as a couple (we imagine it gets pretty intense at times!).
+Aside from the food, they also give tips covering a range of other topics, from how to take Instagram photos, to where to park your camper van safely, to how to survive living as a van life couple (we imagine it gets pretty intense at times!).
 Overall, this is a lighthearted, friendly channel with some fantastic ideas for how to live (and eat) on four wheels.

 Who?
 Different guests star in each video

 Go-Van is an awesome channel that’s bound to get you inspired for your next road trip.
 Highlights include episodes on the Falvour Trail in Charlevoix, the most scenic drives in Quebec, and road trips around California, New Hampshire, and Manitoba.
 Plus, for anyone that likes to keep u their fitness while they’re on the road, check out the episodes on surfing in Baja and vanlife workouts.